praksh134/multipleNeovim-install/README.md

 ### Note: This foe only linux Ubuntu/Debian
 ## To install mnvim command
-* Just copy and paste in terminal
+* Just copy and paste in your terminal
 ```
 git clone https://github.com/praksh134/multipleNeovim-install.git
 cd multipleNeovim-install